minio/docs/docs/s3fs-fuse-with-minio.md

 cp /etc/resolv.conf /s3
 ```

-Verify that the file exists with the Minio command-line utility mc:
+Verify that the file exists with the MinIO command-line utility mc:

 ```
 # mc ls <minio-server>/<bucket>
 [2017-04-07 21:49:39 PDT]    49B resolv.conf
 ```

-Now you are all set to enjoy using Minio with s3fs!
+Now you are all set to enjoy using MinIO with s3fs!